opensearch-project/documentation-website/_security-analytics/api-tools/alert-finding-api.md

 ## Acknowledge alerts

-Gives an acknowledgement when an alert is triggered.
+Sends an acknowledgement when an alert is triggered.

 ### Example request